 A note- the rope/string we are using is called "Jute".
 If you're at Walmart, it will be located in the households department beside the duct tape.
 If you go to the crafts department, you'll end up purchasing "Hemp" which will cost you double.

-The Raffia ribbon we are using we purchased online at Amazon, because it
+The Raffia ribbon we are using we purchased online at Amazon

 For Full Length Skirt: